Governance Information, Training and Support Agencies

 The Institute for Aboriginal Development Incorporated (IAD) was established by the Uniting Church in 1969 to assist community development for Aboriginal people and provide cross-cultural education between Aboriginal and non-Aboriginal society.
 It is an independent Aboriginal community-controlled language resource centre and adult education centre serving the Aboriginal community of Central Australia.
 The IAD offers a variety of Certificate level courses relating to business, administration and vocational skills.
 Information regarding the courses is available through the IAD website.

 The Australian Indigenous Leadership Centre was founded by Indigenous leaders in recognition of the importance of leadership in driving sustainable change in Indigenous communities.
 The Centre is a national provider of accredited Indigenous leadership education programs.
-The BSB41910 Certificate IV in Business (Governance) is designed to introduce the key elements of operating in Aboriginal and Torres Strait Islander organisations and specifically reflect the roles of individuals who undertake responsibilities required of Aboriginal and Torres Strait Islander organisations.

 Social Leadership Australia (SLA) works with a diversity of business; government and not-for-profit organisations to design and deliver customised leadership development programs.
 SLA have developed a number of initiatives to build adaptive change and leadership capability with Aboriginal and Torres Strait Islander people.
 The 2014 ‘Leading Together’ program sought to develop the ability of both Indigenous and non-Indigenous leaders to work together for better outcomes for their organisations and broader communities by developing understanding and connection across cultures and learning and growing together.
 Application and program details are located on their website.